jails-org/Jails/README.md

 Jails was created to add a minimal layer of abstraction to build components for web applications without moving away from web standards and bringing good old technics to address complexities from modern apps like:

 - **Decoupled** - Back-end agnostic, can be used with any back-end framework or language, does not import styles and does not mix html in the code.
-- **Lightweight** - It's a very lightweight library and makes your application lite by keeping html away from your javascript code and therefore smaller bundles.
+- **Lightweight** - It's a very lightweight library (~9kb gzipped) and it makes your application progressively lite by keeping html away from your javascript code and therefore smaller bundles.
-- **Interoperability** - It can be integrated and work with any other vanilla ui or behavioral libraries, so you shouldn't have to wait for a Jails chartjs library in order to use, just integrate it without pain.
+- **Interoperability** - It can be integrated and work with any other vanilla ui or behavioral libraries, so you don't have to wait for a Jails chartjs library in order to use, just integrate it in your app without pain.

 <br />
 <br />